rpavlenko/CodersCamp2021-Project2-ExpensesApp/README.md

 ### Application Demo

-If you are curious about the results of our work try our application :arrow_right: [Scrooge App](link).
+If you are curious about the results of our work just try our application :arrow_right: [Scrooge App](link).

 &nbsp;